aave/aip/content/aips/AAVE-V3-ETHEREUM-LDO-LISTING.md

 # Specification

 The parameters shown below are the [combined recommendation](https://governance.aave.com/t/arfc-add-support-for-ldo-on-ethereum-v3/12045/5) of Gauntlet and Chaos Labs.
-It can be found here.

 Ticker: LDO